 The Excel option provides a spreadsheet which you can format.

-The PDF is formatted to highlight the different categories of account codes.
+The PDF is formatted to highlight the different categories of account codes and for printing.
 For display purposes, the account codes contain decimal points which should be excluded in your annual report.